csning1998/on-premise-gitlab-deployment/README.md

 ### A. Required.
 KVM / QEMU

 The user's CPU must support virtualization technology to enable QEMU-KVM functionality.
-You can choose whether to install it through option `6` via script (but this has only been tested on Ubuntu 24 and RHEL 10), or refer to relevant resources to set up the KVM and QEMU environment on your own.
+Choose whether to install it through option `6` via script (but this has only been tested on Ubuntu 24 and RHEL 10), or refer to relevant resources to set up the KVM and QEMU environment, which depends on the development device's platform.

 ### B. Option 1.
 Install IaC tools on Native

 1. **Install HashiCorp Toolkit - Terraform and Packer**

-    Next, you can install Terraform, Packer, and Ansible by running `entry.sh` in the project root directory and selecting option `7` for _"Setup Core IaC Tools for Native"_.
-Or alternatively, follow the offical installation guide:
+    Next, install Terraform, Packer, and Ansible by running `entry.sh` in the project root directory and selecting option `7` for _"Setup Core IaC Tools for Native"_.
+Or alternatively, follow the official installation guide:

     > _Reference: [Terraform Installation](https://developer.hashicorp.com/terraform/install)_
     > _Reference: [Packer Installation](https://developer.hashicorp.com/packer/install)_ > _Reference: [Ansible Installation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)_

     Expected output should reflect the latest versions.
-For instance (in zsh):
+For instance (in `zsh`):

     ```text
     ...